 One of the virtual reality social networks charged for captions on a per-user basis.
 Accessibility should not cost extra.
 Not even if the technology to make the product accessible is expensive.
 Accessibility makes you a profit.
 I’ve chosen companies over competitors because of their accessibility.

-I’d like Oculus and other VR platforms to make it possible to search for games with captions, subtitles, language options, and on-screen text instructions.
-How about adding a language and subtitles field in their app descriptions?
-It’d be helpful to have search filters for Comfort Ratings, language, player mode, and ESRB game rating.
+Oculus and other VR platforms must add a filter like Steam does to help users find apps with captions, subtitles, language options, and on-screen text instructions.
+If Steam can add a language and subtitles field in their app descriptions, Meta and others can do it too.
+Don’t just filter for language and captions.
+It needs search filters for Comfort Ratings, language, player mode, ESRB game rating, and accessibility options.

 Oculus has published Designing Accessible VR guidelines that include captions and subtitles.
 The guidelines are a good start.
 There are no captioning standards for virtual reality.
 It’s a different ballgame than captioning videos because of the 360-degree factor.

-It’d also be great to have a standard guide for hand tracking and controller movements.
+What’s missing is a guide for hand tracking and controller movements.
 Or at least, make them easy to find.
 I could not remember the shortcut for Voice Command.
 It took a bit of work to find this information.
 Speaking of Voice Command, I found this by accident.
 It was in “Oculus Essentials” of the main menu in the Oculus browser.
 “Try Voice Command” is one of the steps in Oculus Essentials.

 The first time you run Voice Command, the app lets you know the shortcut.
 But that’s the only time.
 I couldn’t remember how to use it when I wanted to try it again.
 I opened the Voice Command app and no instructions for the shortcut.
 It lists voice commands, but not the shortcut you need before issuing voice commands.